 The word “virtual” tends to imply “almost, but not quite.”
 As in virtual reality, which isn’t reality, it just looks like it.
 So that begs the question, is a virtual affair the same thing as a real affair?
 And should it be handled in the same way as an actual affair?

-Many people justify their online affairs by claiming that because the relationship isn’t happening in “real life,” and the sex is only a “virtual reality” relationship, it doesn’t count and should not have a negative impact on their marriage.
-But the spouses who are on the sidelines of these almost-but-not-quite relationships don’t feel that way.
-Which is why so many virtual affairs result in divorce.
+Many people justify their online affairs by claiming that because the relationship isn’t happening in “real life,” and the sex is only a “virtual reality” relationship.
+Therefore, it doesn’t count and shouldn’t have a negative impact on their marriage.
+However, the spouses who are on the sidelines of these almost-but-not-quite relationships don’t usually feel that way.
+Which is why so many virtual affairs result in real, actual divorces.

 The term “Internet Affair” has become so common, that it is now a recognized term on it’s own.
 The operational definition is essentially any intimate or sexually explicit communication taking place online between a married or otherwise committed person, and someone other than their spouse or significant other.
 Statistics reveal that adultery and infidelity is becoming more common in today’s society, and that includes virtual infidelity and internet adultery as well.